2005 Note: This 1998 essay is offered here primarily for its archival value.

 Note on Professor Berman: I was privileged not only to take law courses from Harold J. Berman (including his course on Soviet law) while a student at Harvard Law School, 1967-70, but also to be his research assistant in 1976, where I focused on the philosophical origins of the Western Legal Tradition, especially the earliest Greek origins.
 (Go back)

-2005 Note: The above essay is provided here
+2005 Note: The above essay is provided here primarily for its

 archival interest.
 It was the first Jurlandia essay,

 inaugurating the first Jurlandia website,

 which was initially hosted by